Manifest

 -

 Degrowth also includes technological degrowth and for this, we need to question the unique concept of technology or the universalised monotechnics imposed by capitalism.
-We believe in technodiversity to fragment the future by making it diverse, with technologies enrooted in the social and cultural context.
+We believe in technodiversity to fragment the future by making it diverse, with techniques enrooted in the social and cultural context.
 This requires getting rid of the vision of modern technology that sees nature as a resource to exploit or something to control, without understanding that we are part of nature itself.

 We reject the idea that technology is neutral or that it is a simple tool.
-The mere existence of a technology and its design decisions always respond to a specific political and ideological reality, therefore, we question from the root.
+The mere existence of a technology and its design decisions always responds to a specific political and ideological reality, therefore, we question from the root.
 Here are some of the questions we propose to ask in order to make a critical analysis of a technology:

 - Why does this technology exist in the first place?